hakanensari/country/README.md

 https://api.country.is/9.9.9.9
 ```

-See the age of the underlying data file.
+Introspect the underlying data sources.

 ```
 https://api.country.is/info
 ```

-Country automatically checks for a newer version every 24 hours.
+Country.is automatically checks for a newer version every 24 hours.

 ## Deployment